hahn-kev/gis/README.md

 ## Gis
 [![Build status](https://gisthailand.visualstudio.com/_apis/public/build/definitions/30e4089a-2508-47ae-abc3-ba12087ff8ae/1/badge)](https://gisthailand.visualstudio.com/Gis/_build/index?definitionId=1)

-This document should explain some of the following for the gis office app
+This document should explain some of the following for the GIS office app
 * [how](#server-setup) the production server is configured
 * [what](#config-files) the config files do
 * [how](#build-info) you might go about updating the server